* HKMA buys total HK$6.30 bln in 1st intervention since 2015

 The city's major banks have left their prime rates unchanged, although the HKMA has said it expects them to raise rates gradually.

-($1 = 7.8496 Hong Kong dollars) (Reporting by Donny Kwok and Twinnie Siu; Additional reporting Saqib Iqbal Ahmed in New York and Meg Shen in Hong Kong; Writing by Anne Marie Roantree; Editing by Eric Meijer, Jacqueline Wong and Andrea Ricci)
+(Reporting by Donny Kwok and Twinnie Siu Additional reporting Saqib Iqbal Ahmed in New York and Meg Shen in Hong Kong Writing by Anne Marie Roantree Editing by Andrea Ricci and Matthew Lewis)